 - Secret Keeper: The pets' owners let them keep up hiding the secret that they're not the animals they're disguised as.

 - As noted above, Flop-purr's personality was strikingly similar to Daffy, with the coloring to match.

 - A storybook saw Hop-purr reinacting part of The Tale of Peter Rabbit, sneaking off to steal carrots from somebody's garden and getting caught — not by the owner, but by Ed-grr, who planned to take her back to Pick-a-Dilly.

 - Shrinking Violet - Scamp-purr.

 - Talking Animal - Notably, while the Purr-tenders could talk, none of the other animals seemed capable of communicating with humans.
 Ed-grr could talk to the cats, but wasn't able to talk to his owner; otherwise he could have ended the whole charade before it started.

 - Theme Naming - See Punny Name.

 - Tomboy and Girly Girl - Romp-purr and Chirp-purr.

-- You Gotta Have Pink Fur - And lavender, and bright yellow.
+- You Gotta Have Blue Hair - Or in this case, pink fur.
+And lavender, and bright yellow.
 The Golden Books showed they weren't the only ones with odd-colored fur; the cats came in all colors of the rainbow.